 As insulation and airtightness standards improve, using low levels of continuous heating combined with the thermal mass of concrete becomes one of the most energy-efficient heating strategies.

 As average temperatures rise the desire and requirement for mechanical or air-conditioned systems is increasing.
 Considerable energy savings can be realised utilising the thermal mass of concrete to keep interior spaces cool, particularly when considered as part of a Passive Solar Design strategy.

 Concrete and masonry construction techniques continue to provide a cost effective solution for both private and social housing, through the availability of established local supply chains, short lead times, flexible programmes and experienced trades.

 The environmental impact of heating, cooling and lighting our homes is considerable.
 It accounts for some 27 per cent of total UK CO2 emissions.
 These operational emissions far outweigh the embodied CO2 of the construction materials which are used to build our homes.
 Using the inherent thermal mass of heavy-weight construction together with passive solar design features such as window size, orientation and shading can provide a real, long-term sustainable solution by significantly reducing the heating and cooling energy demands of a home over its lifetime.

 Code for Sustainable Homes

 Numerous built examples and publications illustrate how concrete and masonry solutions can meet the fabric performance requirements necessary to meet the highest levels of the Code.
 For more information refer to Zero Carbon Performance - cost-effective concrete and masonry homes.
-As the Code is phased out, some parts are being divested to Building Regulations, others to Housing standards and potentially other broader consumer orientated issues and responsible sourcing criteria may become mandated under the proposed Home Quality Mark.
+As the Code is phased out, some parts are being divested to Building Regulations, others to housing standards and potentially other broader consumer orientated issues and responsible sourcing criteria may become mandated under the Home Quality Mark.

 Locally and responsibly sourced